 Welcome Jan, from SlowMoneyFarms.
 She raises rare breed rabbits and poultry, and advocates for having choices available to everyone regarding food products.

-we do but agriculture as a whole is part of the day.
+Doing videos, social media, working towards promoting not just what we do but agriculture as a whole is part of the day. |

 With a goal of having a customized opportunity featuring heirloom and heritage plants and animals used to feed people, it's more than a chance to taste what food used to be like.
 While it takes all sizes and types of farms to provide food choices, much like different grapes produce different wines, different breeds may have slightly different characteristics, and tastes.
 We wanted to work on a cash basis, without a bank loan, and have been told it's impossible.